Eacred/eacrd/README.md

 ## What is ecrd?

-ecrd is a full node implementation of Decred written in Go (golang).
+ecrd is a full node implementation of Eacred written in Go (golang).

-It acts as a fully-validating chain daemon for the Decred cryptocurrency.  ecrd maintains the entire past transactional ledger of Decred and allows relaying of transactions to other Decred nodes around the world.
+It acts as a fully-validating chain daemon for the Eacred cryptocurrency.  ecrd maintains the entire past transactional ledger of Eacred and allows relaying of transactions to other Eacred nodes around the world.

 This software is currently under active development.
 It is extremely stable and has been in production use since February 2016.